 Most of my advice is aimed at men, but today I have a video for you ladies out there on the topic of how to deal with a man who has a controlling mother.
 I've written a previous article on how to deal with a controlling mother, and I'm getting an increasing number of comments left by women in response to this article which was originally aimed at men.
 And the women are talking about their frustrations in having dealt with partners who had controlling mothers.

-So what I'd like to cover here today is what you should if your boyfriend, husband or partner has a controlling mother and this is having some kind of impact - and it's generally a negative impact - on your relationship with the guy.
+What I'll cover here today is what you should if your boyfriend, husband or partner has a controlling mother and this is having some kind of impact - and it's generally a negative impact - on your relationship with the guy.

-Now, if you don't want to just leave, if you want to stick it out and try to actually deal with this, then you have my respect.
+If you don't want to just leave, if you want to stick it out and try to actually deal with this, then you have my respect.
 So what are some practical things you can do to actually deal with this situation if you think the guy is worth hanging around for?

-So the typical scenario that I'm talking about here has a man who is not willing to stand up to his mother, is not in his manhood and not in his masculine presence around his mother and just acts like a scared little boy because that's basically who he still is.
+The typical scenario that I'm talking about here has a man who is not willing to stand up to his mother, is not in his manhood and not in his masculine presence around his mother and just acts like a scared little boy because that's basically who he still is.

 What happens during adolescence is that men grow up from being boys into being men, and in the process they start doing their own thing.
 We start breaking away from the emotional ties that we have to our mothers and we start actually becoming men.

-And often what happens if there's a controlling mother, the boy is simply too afraid to say no to his mother or to stand up to her or perhaps when he does that he gets absolutely crushed because controlling parents often feel that they need to crush the spirit of their children in order to get their control, and they're willing to do that because it's easier than dealing with the anxiety that the parent feels inside.
+Often if there's a controlling mother, the boy is simply too afraid to say no to his mother or to stand up to her or perhaps when he does that he gets absolutely crushed because controlling parents often feel that they need to crush the spirit of their children in order to get their control, and they're willing to do that because it's easier than dealing with the anxiety that the parent feels inside.

-So a boy who has failed to individuate from his mother can often end up as a man walking around where he's really just a boy in a man's body.
+A boy who has failed to individuate from his mother can often end up as a man walking around where he's really just a boy in a man's body.
 Emotionally, he's been held back, so emotionally he's underdeveloped and he's still feeling a lot of this fear that is running the whole control thing in the dynamic with his mother.

-So what you need to understand is that a man in this situation is basically terrified of dealing with this fear towards his mother that is like a life-threatening thing.
+A man in this situation is basically terrified of dealing with this fear towards his mother that is like a life-threatening thing.
 It's the fear of death coming up because as a child we're totally at the mercy of our parents and we need them to provide for us.
 And we know as a baby that if we don't get provided for that we die and that's why we experience this fear of death, and it's that very same fear that comes up when a man first confronts his controlling mother and says, "Look, I'm not prepared to have you treat me this way."

-So, firstly, you need to understand that this is not easy for a guy.
+This is not easy for a guy.
 He is going to be having a whole heap of fear come up around standing up to his mother, and it's not going to make any sense to you because to you it's going to be like perhaps he acts like a man most of the time, but around his mother somehow he regresses back into childhood and it's going to be hard to understand and it may cause you tremendous frustration to see this guy doing what his mother wants when it may be to the detriment of your relationship.

 Now, having said that, that it's good to understand where he's coming from in terms of the fear that he feels, really he's the only one that can deal with this.
+Continued in Part 2.